 Nobody wants bigger government

 We all want better government.
-Modern government.
-New government for a new, strange, and ever-changing time.
-One that gives us all a better chance to thrive.
+Modern government that responds to us and works for us.
+Government that gives us a real return on our investment of tax dollars, so we all have a chance to thrive.

 As a candidate for the Tennessee House of Representatives, I believe the best government stays out of our personal decisions and our private lives and focuses on the fundamentals of strong community: excellent public schools, healthy local businesses, safe neighborhoods, and a flourishing middle class.